-Furthermore, financial markets and many of the largest financial institutions are global, but - notwithstanding agreements on international standards - financial regulation remains ultimately national or regional.
-This underscores the importance of authorities removing obstacles to information sharing and establishing cross-border arrangements for resolution.
+To further complicate matters, financial markets and many of the largest financial institutions are global, but - notwithstanding agreements on international standards - financial regulation remains ultimately national or regional.
+This underscores the importance of the support G20 members can give to their authorities to remove obstacles to information sharing and establish cross-border arrangements for resolution.

 Moreover, to prevent regulatory arbitrage, regulation needs to cover comprehensively global financial markets and institutions, while avoiding conflicts, inconsistencies, unnecessary duplication and gaps between regimes.
 This does not necessarily mean that different jurisdictions need to have identical market regulations.
 What matters most is that the outcomes are essentially similar.
-In the context of OTC derivatives market reforms, G20 Leaders agreed in St Petersburg that jurisdictions and regulators should be able to defer to each other when it is justified by the quality of their respective regulations and enforcement regimes, based on similar outcomes, in a non-discriminatory way.
-We should further encourage the use of outcomes-based approaches to resolving such cross-border market issues.
+In the context of OTC derivatives market reforms, G20 Finance Ministers and Governors agreed in July that jurisdictions and regulators should be able to defer to each other when it is justified by the quality of their respective regulations and enforcement regimes, based on essentially identical outcomes, in a non-discriminatory way.
+The G20 should encourage the use of outcomes-based approaches to resolving such cross-border market issues.